SilverLongjohns/SilverLongjohns/README.md

 :busts_in_silhouette: Currently working for Build Circle, a UK-based tech consultancy!

-:eyes: My favourite side project right now is a top secret Unity game!
+:eyes: My favourite side project right now is figuring out how Django even manages to run so slowly.

-:mage_man: My current after-work obessions are New Blood games.
-Keep publishing classics, you're doing brilliantly!
+:mage_man: My current after-work obessions is Might and Delight's Book of Travels.
+Check it out!

 <!--